 4. Tilt your head back slightly.

-5. Gently and slowly ins ert the narrow end of the catheter in to each nostril
+5. Gently and slowly ins ert the narrow end of the catheter in to one nostril.

 6. Flip the end of the catheter down toward the throat.

-9. Slowly pull the catheter through your mouth, leaving 2 inches of catheter hanging out of your nostril.
+9. Slowly pull the catheter through your mouth, leaving about two inches hanging out of your nostril.

-10. This action may cause vomiting at first, but with practice it will become easier and this urge will pass.
+10. This action may initially cause a gag reflex, but with practice, it will become easier, and the urge will subside.

-11. Grip both ends of the boat with your hands.
+11. Grip both ends of the catheter with your hands.

 12. Pull it back and forth very slowly and gently.
-For the first few attempts, do not make more than 15 movements of the catheter.
+For the first few attempts, do not make more than 15 movements.

 13. Slowly remove the catheter through the nose and repeat the exercise for the other nostril.